 - Changes to dwelling to compensate for a disability, such as a hospital bed or mobility devices

 A medical malpractice lawyer will ask for these damages by assessing how much you spent in these categories (or lost, in the case of wages) to date.
-If you expect future medical bills or lost time from work, the court will likely solicit expert testimony.
+The court will likely solicit expert testimony if you expect future medical bills or lost time from work.
 You should keep all receipts and bills from your case to determine and compensate you for those losses.

 Medical Malpractice General Damages